-Our water storage levels are now around 50%.
-This is our lowest storage level since just after the Millennium Drought in 2011.
+Our water storage levels recently hovered around 50%, the lowest storage level since just after the Millennium Drought in 2011.

 Building more dams is not the solution for boosting water storage levels because in the long run, there will simply be less rain to fill them.

 Watch a quick overview of this important issue for Melbourne.

 What we're experiencing is not fleeting: it's our new normal.

 Climate change and population growth are challenges to our water supply that are real and ongoing.
 In addition, history has taught us that water storage levels can drop quickly.

 - During the Millennium Drought, levels dropped 20% in one year and as much as 30% in 18 months.